pavoljuhas/oldfilesearch.vim/README.md

 # oldfilesearch.vim

-This plugin provides the `:OldFileSearch` command for filtering the `:oldfiles` list of files and displaying selection menu to open one of them.
-The displayed files must exist and must also match all patterns in their full paths and at least one pattern in their tail names.
+Add `:OldFileSearch` command to filter a list of `:oldfiles` and regular buffers and display a selection menu to open one of them.
+The displayed files must exist and must match all patterns in their full paths and at least one pattern in their tail name.
 The patterns are matched as 'nomagic' regular expressions.
 The search is case insensitive unless there is an upper-case character in the pattern.
 The matching files are displayed together with their oldfile index `#<n` or with buffer number `#n` when already loaded in the editor.

 **Note:** As of Vim 8 a similar selection can be accomplished using the built-in command `:filter /pattern/ browse oldfiles`.
 In a subtle